 The simple truth of business, especially in China, is that none of these questions can honestly be answered before establishing some level of sales operations on the ground.
 You just don’t know until you try.

 What is your planned investment for setting up operations during the first year in China?
 Are you looking for business financing?
 If so, how much in Year 1?
 What, if any or if known, Chinese legal regulations, licenses, restrictions are tied to selling your products?

 If you don’t know these numbers, or don’t at the very least have a good estimation, it’s going to make your entry that much bumpier.
 Often times, foreign companies find a local business service provider that will provide exactly what they think they need – and nothing more.
 This is a common problem we see happening over and over, as further down the road unexpected costs will inevitably arise, putting the company (sometimes grossly) over budget and foster an increasing level of distrust of doing business in China.

 Do you need to import your products to China?
 Do you know the Chinese legal regulations, licenses or restrictions that affect the importation of your products?
 Is your product, market or industry better suited for bonded or front warehousing?
 Should you find a 3PL provider or a partner who can manage your entire supply chain in China, including the burdensome financial aspect?

 Logistics, along with the taxes and accounting exercises that follow, are truly complex in Mainland China.
 Depending on the product and industry category you’re wishing to import, the licensing, permits and paperwork just for approval can seem never-ending.
-The up-side of course is after you find a logistics partner that you can trust and a solution that fits with your budget and timeline, then comes the easy part – sales.
+The up-side of course is after you find a logistics partner / China fulfillment agent that you can trust, and a solution that fits with your budget and timeline, then comes the easy part – sales.

 - Distribution Channels